Photo courtesy of Macchialina

 What kind of programming are you planning on with all this new space?

-JP: With a space like this it allows us to do events that are a little bit smaller and more intimate.
-So now we can turn the patio into something else on a given night, while inside is regular Macchialina.
+JP: With a space like this, it allows us to do events that are a little bit smaller and more intimate.
+So now, we can turn the patio into something else on a given night, while inside is regular Macchialina.
 Or vice versa.
-For instance, this Wednesday we’re already hosting our first wine dinner, and it’s 40 people inside and we have the winemaker coming to town and he’s gonna host everybody.
+For instance, this Wednesday, we’re already hosting our first wine dinner, and it’s 40 people inside, and we have the winemaker coming to town and he’s gonna host everybody.
 But outside would be regular service as usual.

 Speaking of wine, what happened to the wine shop?
 That was one of the coolest parts of walking into Macchialina.

-JP: So our wine shop still exists, but it’s a little bit more of a “if you know, you know,” kinda thing.
-Anybody can come here at any time and buy any wine on our list to go.
+JP: So, our wine shop still exists, but it’s a little bit more of a “if you know, you know,” kinda thing.
+Anybody can come here at any time and buy any wine on our list to-go.
 It’s half the price to-go from what you see on the menu.
-Then phase two, there’ll be more of a wine shop present once we finish construction.
+Then, phase two, there’ll be more of a wine shop present once we finish construction.

 So let’s talk about that next phase.
 What do you have on deck now that this big expansion is done?

 JP: We can’t tell everything.
 Some of it has to remain a little bit of a secret and surprise.
-But the original Macchialina (space) will be its own concept.
+But the original Macchialina [space] will be its own concept.
 It started with Mike trying to perfect his perfect burger, the Big Macch, and that turned into this thing over the last couple years that when we announce it, we sell 120 burgers.

 MP: In an hour!

 JP: Like, it’s nuts!
-So we were like, “We need to do a concept that we can give people this burger all the time.”
+So we were like, “We need to do a concept where we can give people this burger all the time.”
 So it won’t be a burger shop, but the Big Macch burger will be on the menu all the time, so you can come and get it there.

 Tell us about this new project in Little River.

-JP: It’s called Bar Bucce, it’s gonna be a market, pizzeria and wine shop.
+JP: It’s called Bar Bucce, it’s gonna be a market, pizzeria, and wine shop.
 So the inside will be completely market and kitchen.
 Then out back will be about 120, 150 seats.
-During the day it’s fast-casual, so you come in, you can order a slice of pizza, or a sandwich at the counter, and sit out back.
+During the day, it’s fast-casual, so you come in, you can order a slice of pizza, or a sandwich at the counter, and sit out back.
 At night, there’ll be a little bit more of a service.

 It’s basically meant to cater to all the people that have homes up there.
 First-time home-buyers that maybe wanna host a dinner at home and want a higher-end product to buy.
 So think like eggplant caponata or salads in the deli case.
 You can get to-go meats and cheeses, all those sorts of things.
-It won’t just be Italian wine, so it’ll be from all over — a really, really big wine selection and spirit selection that you can also take to-go.
-Or you can sit on the patio and open a bottle there and enjoy it.
+It won’t just be Italian wine, it’ll be from all over — a really, really big wine selection and spirit selection that you can also take to-go.
+Or, you can sit on the patio and open a bottle there and enjoy it.

 What neighborhoods are you into, food-wise, right now?

 JP: The Beach.
-And I don’t even like to say “obviously” because I think within the industry right now there’s a little bit of, like, talking about the Beach and how it’s kind of dead, or it’s not the same as it used to be.
+And I don’t even like to say “obviously” because I think within the industry right now, there’s a little bit of, like, talking about the Beach and how it’s kind of dead, or it’s not the same as it used to be.
 And I’m like, “the Beach is the Beach,” — people come here for the beach.
-And don’t get me wrong, it’s great going to the other neighborhoods and everybody should, but what I always say to people that you stay on the beach and then you go explore other neighborhoods.
+And don’t get me wrong, it’s great going to the other neighborhoods and everybody should, but what I always say to people is that you stay on the beach, and then you go explore other neighborhoods.

 MP: South Beach is always going to be South Beach.
 At least, we’re betting on it.